Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Study Results

 This dimension captures faults intrinsic to an agent’s cognitive architecture and control flows.
-Unlike conventional software failures, these failures often arise from the interaction between the model behaviour and the orchestration logic of an agentic system.

-\paragraph{1.
-LLM Integration Faults (45 faults)} This category represents issues or defects at the interface between an agent framework and an LLM provider, including misconfiguration, API incompatibilities, and token management issues.
+In contrast to conventional software systems, agentic applications rely on LLM-driven reasoning and orchestration logic that coordinate decision-making, iterative execution, and state updates across multiple steps.
+Faults in this dimension therefore emerge from the interactions between model behaviour and the control mechanisms governing the agent execution.